 Will my insurance cover the cost of a DAD?
 Unfortunately, no, however, some health care plans do have medical spending accounts which you can draw from to offset the cost.

 How old are your dogs when they are placed?
 This depends on the dog's maturity but usually about 12-14 months old.

 Can you train my dog to be a DAD?
 No, we do not provide this service.

 My son/daughter is 5 years old can they have a DAD?
-Our policy requires the diabetic/handler to be a minimum of 15 years old.
+Our policy requires the diabetic/handler to be a minimum of 12 years old WITHOUT THE DOG GOING TO SCHOOL WITH THE HANDLER and they must be 16 to take the dog to school.
 Even at this age, we are looking for a very mature diabetic that has proven he or she is taking control of their diabetes and is responsible enough to care for a service dog and commit to the continued training.
 Our waiting list is long however, so feel free to apply once your child has reached the age of 14.

 Do I have to pick up my dog or can you arrange shipping?: We will never ship a dog.
 All dogs must be picked up in person and we require that you make several trips to our training facility during the training process.
 Lodging is available at nearby hotels.

 What if I have questions or problems after I receive my dog?: We pride ourselves on your complete satisfaction and are committed to supporting the team even after graduation.
 You will have access to our trainers as well as our veterinarian in case questions arise even after graduation.
 We form very close bonds with our DADs and our handlers during training and we will always keep up with them.

 Are your dogs considered "Finished" dogs?: We do not believe there are ANY dogs that are "finished" dogs.
 Continuing Education is the key to a successful team!
 We will discuss this further during your interview.

 Copyright Lone Star Diabetic Alert Dogs, L.L.C.
 2019.
 All rights reserved.